 Convolutional Neural Network (CNN)

 A convolutional neural network (CNN, or ConvNet) is another class of deep neural networks.
-CNNs are most commonly employed in computer vision.
+We most commonly find CNNs in computer vision.
 Given a series of images or videos from the real world, with the utilization of CNN, the AI system learns automatic feature extraction of these inputs to complete a specific task, e.g., image classification, face authentication, and image semantic segmentation.

 Different from fully connected layers in MLPs, in CNN models, one or multiple convolution layers extract features from input by executing convolution operations.
-Each layer is a set of nonlinear functions of weighted sums at different coordinates of spatially nearby subsets of outputs from the prior layer, which allows the weights to be reused.
+Each layer is a set of nonlinear functions of weighted sums at different coordinates of spatially nearby subsets of outputs from the prior layer, which allows for the reuse of the weights.

 Applying various convolutional filters, CNN machine learning models can capture the high-level representation of the input data, making CNN techniques widely popular in computer vision tasks.